rewgs/tagel-legato/README.md

 ### Inspiration
 - Westwood Instruments: Look at how you can "lock" a group (they call them "improv a," "improv b")

-# How to set up this repo locally.
+# How to set up this repo locally

 <!--
 First, a little tutorial on markdown.
 It's kind of like HTML.
 For example, it